moz5691/space-shooting-game/README.md

 Controls are W or UP to move towards mouse and click to shoot.
 Score is like Health, start from 1000 and reduced after each hit.
 Sound is added for shooting.
+Game over condition added.
+It pauses game after one of the players won.

 Screenshot
 ![alt text](misc/screen-snapshot.png 'screenshot')